antwi01/fsnotes/README.md

 You have 3 options to run a static scan:

-1. Upload the .bca archive from the `veracode-output` directory.
+1. Upload the .zip archive from the `veracode-output` directory.
 2. Clone this repo and built it yourself (requires a Mac with Xcode and an Apple Developer account).
 Then package and upload for scanning.
 3. Use the included `bitrise.yml` file to build this app on Bitrise (requires a Bitrise account and an Apple Developer account).